 We are delighted that the document on sustainable and low-carbon design by Rushcliffe Borough Council features Abbey Central as a case study, highlighting our innovative energy-efficient new homes in Nottinghamshire.

 In collaboration with Stagfield Group, our new Abbey Central development has been crafted to be as sustainable as possible.
-The development seamlessly incorporates a range of cutting-edge technologies and systems, such as air source heat pumps, solar photovoltaics, stack ventilation, electric vehicle charging, and a smart home system.
+The development seamlessly incorporates a range of cutting-edge technologies and systems, such as air source heat pumps, solar photovoltaics, electric vehicle charging, and a smart home system.

 These new homes are set to achieve over 50% CO2 reduction compared to standard building regulations, which will surpass our original target of 19%.

 In addition to contributing to the council’s and local area’s carbon neutrality goals, our new homes in West Bridgford offer distinct advantages to buyers.
-Certain homes within Abbey Central are set to attain remarkable savings of up to 80% in both CO2 emissions and energy consumption compared to current building standards.
+Certain homes within Abbey Central are set to attain remarkable savings of up to 80% in both CO2 emissions and energy consumption compared to building standards.